Crises or emergency accommodation

 - experiencing another emergency.

-Call 1800 825 955 to speak with a housing and support worker.
-This number is 24-hours a day, statewide and is toll-free.
-Your call will be directed to the service closest to you.
+Call to speak with a housing and support worker.
+This number is statewide, free, available 24-hours a day and your call will be directed to the service closest to you.
 If you call outside business hours, your call will be directed to the Salvation Army Crisis Services.

 Family and Domestic Violence Crises Service

-provides a response phone line, information and support 24-hours a day on (toll free).
+provides a response phone line, information and support 24-hours a day on or (toll free but not free from mobile).
 Safe Steps provides support, emergency accommodation, safety planning and referrals for women and their children who are experiencing family violence.

-The Victorian Department of Health and Human Services provides public and community housing support for low-income Victorians.
+The Department of Families, Fairness and Housing provides social and community housing support for low-income Victorians.
 If you are in emergency or crisis housing and you need longer-term accommodation, you can .
-Public housing is targeted to those most in need.
-If you are eligible for public housing, you will be put on a waiting list, depending on your circumstances.
+Social housing is targeted to those most in need.
+If you are eligible for social housing, you will be put on a waiting list, depending on your circumstances.